Subject of the Agreement

 Termination of the Contract

-The contract may be terminated by either party at any time with 6 months' notice for good cause, in particular if obligations under this contract have not been complied with despite a reminder.
-Contract termination must be in writing and must state the reasons for termination.
-The deletion of data and metadata from the repository will be completed in a timely manner, depending on the resources of the operator and the amount of data, respectively.
-Upon request, the data provider may have the data and metadata exported for their own purposes prior to deletion.
-If a Creative Commons license has been selected, rights of use for the benefit of the general public will continue to exist after the end of the contract.
+The contract may be terminated by either party at any time with 6 months' notice for good cause, in particular if obligations under this contract have not been met despite a reminder.
+Termination must be in writing and must state the reasons for termination.
+The deletion of data and metadata from the repository will be carried out in a timely manner, depending on the operator's resources and the volume of data.
+Upon request, the data provider may export the data and metadata for its own purposes prior to deletion.
+If a Creative Commons licence has been chosen, the rights of use for the benefit of the general public will continue after the end of the contract.

 Liability

-In the event of data loss or damage, the repository operator will keep backup copies and make them available if required.
-Any further liability is excluded.
+In the event of data loss or corruption, the Repository Operator will retain backup copies and make them available upon request.
+No further liability is accepted.

 Place of Jurisdiction

-The law of the Federal Republic of Germany shall apply.
+The law of the Federal Republic of Germany applies.
 The place of jurisdiction is Tübingen.